wvchallenges/se-challenge-expenses/README.markdown

 ```$ mvnw.bat spring-boot:run```

+user/pass:
+Currently the app use a default embeded user/password => gopi/pass .
+Use this to log in to the application.
 ## Submission Instructions

 1. Fork this project on github.
 You will need to create an account if you don't already have one.